Rules of origin: International Trade Centre

 In a joint initiative with the WCO and WTO, the International Trade Centre introduces Rules of Origin Facilitator, which provides free and user-friendly access to ITC’s database of rules of origin and origin-related documentation in hundreds of trade agreements.
-The Facilitator is also combined with the huge tariff and trade agreements databases that have been constructed and continuously maintained by ITC’s Market Access Map since 2006, resulting in a unique market intelligence solution enabling companies, particularly ones from developing countries, to benefit from trade agreements worldwide.
-The Facilitator currently contains a data for more than 230 FTAs applied by more than 190 countries as well as non-preferential regimes of the EU, the USA and Switzerland.
-This database is gradually expanding with the ultimate goal to cover over 400 FTAs and preferential schemes that are currently active in the world.
+The Facilitator is also combined with the tariff and trade agreements databases that have been constructed and maintained by ITC’s Market Access Map since 2006, resulting in a market intelligence solution enabling companies, particularly ones from developing countries, to benefit from trade agreements worldwide.
+The Facilitator currently contains data for more than 230 FTAs applied by more than 190 countries, as well as non-preferential regimes of the EU, the USA, and Switzerland.
+This database is gradually expanding with a goal to cover over 400 FTAs and preferential schemes that are currently active in the world.

 The Rules of Origin Facilitator aims to help small and medium-sized enterprises to increase trade by taking advantage of global trade opportunities in the form of low duty rates under trade agreements.
 The tool can also be used by policymakers, trade negotiators, economists as well as any other users.
 Any user can simply look for information on origin criteria, other origin provisions, and trade documentation by entering the HS code of their product.